Ardscoil La Salle, Raheny: Uniform

 Students of Ardscoil la Salle are required to wear the full uniform during school hours and school outings, as per the uniform policy.

 The boys' uniform consists of the school jumper, a blue shirt, a blue and silver striped tie, grey trousers and black shoes.
-The girls' uniform consists of the school jumper and tie, as well as a white blouse, a royal blue skirt and black shoes.
-Girls can opt for grey trousers instead of the skirt.
-Students are recommended to buy a school coat for the winter weather.
-As of the 2025/2026 academic year, students are required to wear the school tracksuit with black runners for the duration of the day that Physical Education is scheduled for.
-The tracksuit is navy blue, with a light blue stripe and the school crest.
+The girls' uniform consists of the school jumper and tie, a white blouse, a royal blue skirt and black shoes.
+Female students can opt for grey trousers instead of the skirt.
+The school jumper is royal blue for Junior Cycle students, and navy blue for Transition Year and Leaving Certificate/ Senior Cycle students.
+Both variations include the school crest.

+Students are recommended to buy a school coat for winter weather.
+Since the 2025/2026 academic year, students are required to wear the school tracksuit with black runners for the duration of the day that Physical Education is scheduled.
+The tracksuit is navy blue and royal blue, with the school crest.

 Extracurricular activities

-The school runs a Breakfast Club, an After School Club, a Cooking Club, a Fitness Club, a Rock School, indoor football games, a Glee Club, an after school study facility, a chess club (Formerly), and several sports teams.
+During lunchtimes (13:00 - 13:40) on all school days except for Wednesday, students can attend extracurricular clubs and sports teams: